-The activities of the Junior Missionary Volunteer Society may be grouped under four heads: Religious, Intellectual, Social, and Physical.
+The Work of the Junior Missionary Volunteer Society.-The activities of the Junior Missionary Volunteer Society may be grouped under four heads: Religious, Intellectual, Social, and Physical.
 They embrace systematic Bible study, reading courses, promotion of music and other arts, home and community service, giving to missions, social gatherings, training in industries in the home, on the farm, and in the shop, and in various forms of field craft and youthful recreation.
 By all these means the society aims at the creation and maintenance of the highest ideals of Christian manhood and womanhood in the lives of the boys and girls.